petdance/jerkcode/expressions.md

     * Used to disparage someone who stands up against the abusive language of others.
     * http://blogs.perl.org/users/joe_mcmahon1/2012/09/white-knight-a-meditation.html

+* "virtue signaling"
+    * Used to shame or silence someone for trying to be a good example.

 * "Let's just agree to disagree"
     * "I don't want to learn anything from your perspective, and I don't want to substantiate my own claims, so I'm ending further discussion now."